TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-sync/installing-tyk-sync.md

 ```

 #### Working with the local file system
-To update API configurations from the local filesystem, use the `--path` or `-p` flag to specify the source directory for your API configuration files.
+To update API configurations from the local file system, use the `--path` or `-p` flag to specify the source directory for your API configuration files.

 ```bash
 tyk-sync [command] --path /path/to/local/directory